jakesnake2215/MatchStats/README.md

      - Find and Use a Python Library that can ask user different type of questions (# of maps entered, different options, File Pathing, and show a siege gg like match page like currently seen in python terminal)
      - Find and Use a Python Library to access terminal to run r6-dissect and use json file in Stats script
   - Team Clustering
+     - In Excel or other data storage, cluster teams based on what team they play for
      - Create team based stats that make it easier to group players and track map wins and losses
-  - Viewing Day Off Stats
+  - Viewing Day Of Stats
      - Temporary File for viewing
      - How to View all Matches (History Tab?)
+  - Further Research
+     - Greater Usage of Excel Files from Python Scripting
+     - Changes in the system of 'Stats' excel sheet